 In this post, I'm covering the supplements for weight loss that I recommend to my clients.
 Supplementation is very individual and there is no one size fits all!
 Remember to check with your doctor before supplementing.

-I often am asked by clients “which supplements are healthy?”
-The answer is “it depends” which I’ll get to in a minute.
+I often am asked by weight loss clients "which supplements are healthy?"
+The answer is "it depends" which I'll get to in a minute.

 Do You Need Supplements To Lose Weight?

 The short answer is no. There is no supplement or pill that will actually make you lose weight without changing your diet and lifestyle.

 There are pills that suppress appetite, however, I've seen tons of clients who have taken these, never lost weight and suffered a number of side effects their doctor never informed them about.
 Pills are bandaids to larger problems and women who go the route of taking pills are often looking for a quick fix instead of a lasting solution.